thiendsu2303/pool-api/README.md

 - Test Handle Non-Existent Pool: Validates response when querying a non-existent pool.
 - Test Query Pool with Out-of-Bounds Percentile: Validates response for an out-of-bounds percentile.
 - Test Handle Empty Pool: Validates response when querying an empty pool.
-## Contributing
-Contributions are welcome!
-Please submit a pull request with your changes.
-Make sure to follow the coding style and include tests for new features or bug fixes.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.